View Document Text

 Long call option purchases allow the option holder to be exposed to the general market

-are wasting assets and expire (usually within nine months of issuance), and as a result can
+Options are wasting assets and expire (usually within nine months of issuance), and as a

 Long Put Option Purchases

-the contract strike price at a future date.
-If the price of the underlying security declines in
+at the contract strike price at a future date.
+If the price of the underlying security declines

-value, the value of the long put option increases.
-In this way long puts are often used to hedge
+in value, the value of the long put option increases.
+In this way long puts are often used to

-a long stock position.
-Options are wasting assets and expire (usually within nine months of
+hedge a long stock position.
+Options are wasting assets and expire (usually within nine

 Option Spreading

-a higher contract strike price, both having the same expiration month.
-The purpose of this
+at a higher contract strike price, both having the same expiration month.
+The purpose of

-type of transaction is to allow the holder to be exposed to the general market characteristics
+this type of transaction is to allow the holder to be exposed to the general market

 Short Call Option Strategy

-The seller (writer) of the call option receives proceeds (premium) from the sale of the option.
+loss.
+The seller (writer) of the call option receives proceeds (premium) from the sale of the

-The expectation is that the value of the underlying security will remain below the contract
+option.
+The expectation is that the value of the underlying security will remain below the

-strike price and the option will expire worthless, allowing the option writer to keep the entire
+contract strike price and the option will expire worthless, allowing the option writer to keep

-amount of the sale proceeds (premium).
-Should the value of the underlying security increase
+the entire amount of the sale proceeds (premium).
+Should the value of the underlying

 Short Put Option Strategy

-The seller (writer) of the put option receives proceeds (premium) from the sale of the option.
+loss.
+The seller (writer) of the put option receives proceeds (premium) from the sale of the

-The expectation is that the value of the underlying security will remain above the contract
+option.
+The expectation is that the value of the underlying security will remain above the

-strike price and the option will expire worthless, allowing the option writer to keep the entire
+contract strike price and the option will expire worthless, allowing the option writer to keep

-amount of the sale proceeds (premium).
-Should the value of the underlying security decrease
+the entire amount of the sale proceeds (premium).
+Should the value of the underlying

 Equity Collar

-premium payment), but not the obligation, to receive the difference in the cost on some
+(for a premium payment), but not the obligation, to receive the difference in the cost on

-amount when a specified index rises above the specified “cap rate.”
-A floor is the opposite of a
+some amount when a specified index rises above the specified “cap rate.”
+A floor is the

-cap—it gives the purchaser of the floor the right (for a premium payment), but not the
+opposite of a cap—it gives the purchaser of the floor the right (for a premium payment),

-obligation, to receive the difference in interest payable on an amount when a specified index
+but not the obligation, to receive the difference in interest payable on an amount when a

 Long Straddle

-expiration date and strike price.
-This is a speculative trade that may be profitable when
+security, expiration date and strike price.
+This is a speculative trade that may be profitable

-volatility is high and will result in a loss when prices of the underlying security are relatively
+when volatility is high and will result in a loss when prices of the underlying security are

 C. Concentration Risk

-There is an inherent risk for clients whose investment portfolios lack diversification—that is, they
+There is an inherent risk for clients whose investment portfolios lack diversification— that

-have their investment portfolios heavily weighted in a specific investment style, security, industry
+is, they have their investment portfolios heavily weighted in a specific investment style,

-or industry sector, geographic location, investment manager, type of investment instrument
+security, industry or industry sector, geographic location, investment manager, type of

 Item 9: Disciplinary Information

-There are no current or pending disclosure items to report on behalf of Rothschild Wealth.
+There are no current or pending disclosure items to report on behalf of Rothschild Wealth Advisors.

 A. Criminal or Civil Actions